atalayerdgn/Statistical-Hypothesis-Tests/README.md

 ### Notes
 - The test is widely used to assess whether a dataset follows a normal distribution before applying parametric statistical methods.
 - The coefficients used in the calculation are predetermined based on the sample size and are referenced from statistical tables.

+# K-Squared Statistic Calculation
+## Description

+K2 test, named for Ralph D'Agostino, is a goodness-of-fit measure of departure from normality, that is the test aims to gauge the compatibility of given data with the null hypothesis that the data is a realization of independent, identically distributed Gaussian random variables.
+The test is based on transformations of the sample kurtosis and skewness, and has power only against the alternatives that the distribution is skewed and/or kurtic.

+## Steps

+**Compute Moments**:

+* Calculate the second, third, and fourth central moments of the dataset.

+**Calculate Skewness and Kurtosis**:

+* Compute the skewness using the third moment and standard deviation.

+* Compute the kurtosis using the fourth moment and variance.

+**Determine Excess Kurtosis**:

+* Subtract 3 from the computed kurtosis to get excess kurtosis.

+**Transform Skewness**:

+* Apply a correction factor based on the sample size to the skewness.

+**Compute the K² Statistic**

+**Interpret Results**:

+* Compare the K² statistic with a critical value or p-value to determine normality.

+# Correlation Tests

+### Pearson Correlation Coefficient